JacksonBurns/py2opsin/README.md

  - jar_fpath (str, optional): Filepath to OPSIN jar file.
 Defaults to "opsin-cli.jar" which is distributed with py2opsin.

-## Speedup 50x from `pubchempy`
+## Massive speedup from `pubchempy` for batch translations
 `py2opsin` runs locally and is smaller in scope in what it provides, which makes it __dramatically__ faster at resolving identifiers.
-In the code block below, the call to `py2opsin` will execute ~58x faster than an equivalent call to `puchempy`:
+In the code block below, the call to `py2opsin` will execute faster than an equivalent call to `pubchempy`:
 ```python
 import time